d3spis3d/d3spis3d.github.io/_posts/2016-01-06-angular-es6-webpack.md

 #Services#

-As mentioned previously, the services in our application will be separated out into a separate Angular module.
+As mentioned previously, the services in our application will be separated out into another Angular module.
 This allows the sharing of common services between applications, as we can import only the services we need from a common repository and add them to our services module.

-Let's create a basic service and setup the services module.
+Let's create a basic service to fetch weather data, and setup the services module.

 {% highlight javascript %}
 // app/services/weather-service.js